SifatAli008/ClinicalForge/README.md

 * ✅ Receive system recommendations
 * ✅ Manage user accounts and submissions
 * ✅ Full system control and data management
+* ✅ Access to all footer pages and legal information

 ### For the Healthcare Ecosystem